pearanoids/Slap-Command-System/README.md

 <br/><br/>5️⃣ Compile

-Compile using your standard Pawn compiler:
+<br/>Compile using your standard Pawn compiler:

-pawncc yourgamemode.pwn
+`pawncc yourgamemode.pwn`

 If everything is correct — you will get: